Satellite-im/warp-dart/README.md

 * platform folders (`android`, `ios`, `windows`, etc.): Contains the build files for building and bundling the native code library with the platform application.

-## Buidling and bundling native code
+## Building and bundling native code

 The `pubspec.yaml` specifies FFI plugins as follows: